boldflight/BibleConverter/test_EPUB/output/Ezra.md

 [3] who was the son of Amariah, who was the son of Azariah, who was the son of Meraioth, [4] who was the son of Zerahiah, who was the son of Uzzi, who was the son of Bukki, [5] who was the son of Abishua, who was the son of Phinehas, who was the son of Eleazar, who was the son of Aaron the chief priest.
 [6] This Ezra is the one who came up from Babylon.
-He was a scribe who was skilled in the law of Moses which the Lord God of Israel had given.
-The king supplied him with everything he requested, for the hand of the Lord his God was on him.
+He was a scribe who was skilled in the law of Moses which the **Lord** God of Israel had given.
+The king supplied him with everything he requested, for the hand of the **Lord** his God was on him.
 [7] In the seventh year of King Artaxerxes, Ezra brought up to Jerusalem some of the Israelites and some of the priests, the Levites, the attendants, the gatekeepers, and the temple servants.
 [8] He entered Jerusalem in the fifth month of the seventh year of the king.
 [9] On the first day of the first month he had determined to make the ascent from Babylon, and on the first day of the fifth month he arrived at Jerusalem, for the good hand of his God was on him.
-[10] Now Ezra had dedicated himself to the study of the law of the Lord, to its observance, and to teaching its statutes and judgments in Israel.
+[10] Now Ezra had dedicated himself to the study of the law of the **Lord**, to its observance, and to teaching its statutes and judgments in Israel.

 ### Artaxerxes Gives Official Endorsement to Ezra’s Mission

 [11] What follows is a copy of the letter that King Artaxerxes gave to Ezra the priestly scribe.
-Ezra was a scribe in matters pertaining to the commandments of the Lord and his statutes over Israel:
+Ezra was a scribe in matters pertaining to the commandments of the **Lord** and his statutes over Israel:
 [12] “Artaxerxes, king of kings, to Ezra the priest, a scribe of the law of the God of heaven:
 [13] I have now issued a decree that anyone in my kingdom from the people of Israel—even the priests and Levites—who wishes to do so may go up with you to Jerusalem.
 [14] You are authorized by the king and his seven advisers to inquire concerning Judah and Jerusalem, according to the law of your God which is in your possession,